Continuous Real-Time Detection of Quasiparticle Trapping in Aluminum Nanobridge Josephson Junctions

 Superconducting qubits and other low-temperature superconducting electronics have ubiquitous populations of quasiparticles (QPs) far above their thermal equilibrium prevalence \cite{Aumentado2004,Martinis2009a,Catelani2011b,Rainis2012,Wang2014a,Vool2014,Glazman2021a}.
-These QPs can cause loss\cite{Gustavsson2016}, spurious excitation\cite{Serniak2018a}, and spectral noise when tunneling across qubit junctions, and can induce correlated errors that are particularly difficult to address with error correction algorithms \cite{Vepsalainen2020a,McEwen2021}.
-The QPs may be generated by stray infrared photons \cite{Barends2011}, cosmic rays or other high-energy radiation sources \cite{Vepsalainen2020a,Cardani2021,McEwen2021,Wilen2021}, or materials defects \cite{Kurter2021}.
+These QPs can cause loss\cite{Gustavsson2016}, spurious excitation\cite{Serniak2018a}, and spectral noise when tunneling across qubit junctions.
+Even when QP populations are extraordinarily low \cite{Somoroff2021}, rare bursts of QPs can induce correlated errors that are difficult to address with error correction algorithms \cite{Vepsalainen2020a,McEwen2021}.
+QPs may be generated by stray infrared photons \cite{Barends2011}, cosmic rays and other high-energy radiation sources \cite{Vepsalainen2020a,Cardani2021,McEwen2021,Wilen2021}, or materials defects \cite{Kurter2021}.
 Many experiments have probed QP behavior via their tunneling across Josephson junctions in charge-sensitive transmons \cite{Sun2012,Riste2013a,Serniak2018a,Serniak2019a}, giving valuable insight into their effects on qubits.
-In these experiments each tunneling measurement must be discrete, and they cannot distinguish between 0 and 2 tunneling events.
-Trapping measurements \cite{Zgirski2011,Levenson-Falk2014a,Hays2020} provide a tool for continuous, nonsaturating monitoring of QP behavior.
-Furthermore, QP traps have been proposed as a way to mitigate QPs' harmful effects on qubits \cite{Sun2012,Wang2014a,Riwar2016,Martinis2021}, as QPs may diffuse great distances after being generated \cite{Patel2018,McEwen2021,Wilen2021}.
-The trapping process itself is thus worthy of study, in addition to providing insight into other QP properties.
-In this letter we characterize a device optimized for continuous, non-saturating measurements of quasiparticle trapping in Andreev states.
-Using standard microwave reflectometry we are able to distinguish 0, 1, and 2 or more trapped quasiparticles in 60 ns with a signal-to-noise ratio (SNR) of 1.
-We discuss straightforward improvements that can further improve SNR and allow detection of many more trapped quasiparticles.
-Our device provides a prototype for future detectors optimized for continuous measurements of quasiparticle behavior and properties and for studies of the dynamics of Andreev states coupled to resonant cavities.
-In the semiconductor picture of the Josephson effect, supercurrent is carried by quasiparticles/quasiholes traveling back and forth in 1 dimensional conduction channels.
-At each boundary of the junction, the quasiparticle (quasihole) reflects as a quasihole (quasiparticle) \cite{Andreev1964a}.
-This Andreev reflection process causes a $\pm 2e$ charge transfer, where $e$ is the elementary charge, and thus transmits a Cooper pair across the junction.
-Each conduction channel forms a pair of Andreev bound states with energies
+However, these measurements are discrete and cannot distinguish between 0 and 2 tunneling events.
+Trapping measurements \cite{Zgirski2011,Levenson-Falk2014a,Janvier2015,Hays2018,Hays2020} provide a tool for continuous, nonsaturating monitoring of QP behavior.
+Furthermore, QP traps have been proposed as a tool to mitigate QPs' effects on qubits \cite{Sun2012,Wang2014a,Riwar2016,Martinis2021}, as QPs may diffuse great distances after being generated \cite{Patel2018,McEwen2021,Wilen2021}.
+The trapping process itself is thus worthy of study, in addition to providing insight into bulk QP behavior.